olliw42/mLRS-docu/docs/FRSKY_R9.md

 ## R9 MM / R9 Mini Receiver ##

-The R9 MM / R9 Mini receiver is supported, however, flashing with ST-Link is tedious and requires top soldering skills or employing other tricks, as one needs to connect to four tiny solder pads in a tight space.
+The R9 MM and R9 Mini receivers are supported, however, flashing with ST-Link is tedious and requires top soldering skills or employing other tricks, as one needs to connect to four tiny solder pads in a tight space.
 If you want to flash via ST-Link, please consider using the R9 MX receiver instead.

-If you want to use ELRS bootloader and install via the Frsky bootloader and OpenTX or EdgeTX, the R9 MM/ R9 Mini is the smallest and lightest receiver available.
+If you want to use ELRS bootloader and install via the Frsky bootloader and OpenTX or EdgeTX, the R9 MM / R9 Mini is the smallest and lightest receiver available.

 <img src="images/Frsky_R9MM_wiring_01.jpg" width="720px">